-The Dublin new year's eve celebrations continue in fine style once again this year, with concerts, live shows and a range of free, family friendly events to keep the party city buzzing throughout the festive season.
+The Dublin new year's eve celebrations continue in fine style once again this year, with concerts, live shows and a range of free, family friendly events that make up the New Year Festival and keep the party city buzzing throughout the close of the festive season.

 I've never been to Dublin at new years, but from visits at other times of year I can vouch for the friendly welcome you're sure to receive, and with so much going on it certainly seems a great option so see in the new year.